Matching gifts and volunteer grants available.

-The Corporate Responsibility Department is searching for a new vendor to handle donations for our Matching Gifts and Volunteers for Good programs.
-While we continue our search, we want to support the schools and nonprofit organizations where you donate money and volunteer your time.
+The Corporate Responsibility Department has selected YourCause as our new vendor to handle donations for our Matching Gifts and Volunteers for Good programs.
+While we implement the YourCause platform, please continue to support the schools and nonprofit organizations where you donate money and volunteer your time.

 Employees, retirees, and agents who are proactive Council members are eligible to apply for these programs.
 Details may be found below.

 To have your gift matched, you will need a PDF of your receipt ready to upload.
 Only receipts for gifts made will be matched; credit card statements or cancelled checks will not be accepted.
 You will need your school or nonprofit organization’s complete legal name and address, its tax identification number (EIN) —the nine-digit number assigned by the IRS —or the NCES school code, and the name, phone number, and email address of your contact there.
 All matches made through the interim system will be part of your 2015 match cap of $5,000.

 Volunteers for Good grants — team grants doubled through year-end

 To qualify for an individual grant, volunteer at least 60 hours with one nonprofit organization over 12 months and apply.
 Your organization will receive $1,000 in recognition of your service.
 You may receive one individual volunteer grant each calendar year.